gitkraken/vscode-gitlens/docs/links.md

 #### Example Usage

-Right click a cloud workspace in the _GK Workspaces_ view and choose "Share -> Copy Link to Workspace".
+Right click a cloud workspace in the _Cloud Workspaces_ view and choose "Share -> Copy Link to Workspace".
 Use this link to open the view to the chosen workspace in GitLens.

 ## GitKraken Account Links